Lowcountry Shrimp ’n’ Grits

 I absolutely love shrimp ’n’ grits, a special dish I’ve cherished from Charleston, SC.
 It beautifully embodies everything I adore about Lowcountry shrimp ‘n’ grits—rich, savory, and with a lovely gravy-like consistency.
 It’s so versatile, perfect for breakfast, lunch, or dinner.
 You can start your brunch with a refreshing Bloody Mary or Mimosa, or relax in the evening with a crisp Sauvignon Blanc or Chardonnay at the dinner table.
 It’s truly a delightful meal that fits any time of day!
 Thanks for stopping by to view this recipe.
 You can learn more about me, what I love, and the services my photography company, Russ Bratcher Photography, offers.
 Enjoy y’all!

-Yes, Jacksonville, Florida Belongs to the Lowcountry
+Yes, Jacksonville, Florida, Belongs to the Lowcountry

 Where to Buy Local Shrimp in Jacksonville, FL

 I live in San Jose, and the shrimp at Fisherman’s Dock are always my first pick.
 They also have multiple locations throughout the First Coast.
 If you want to save money, the frozen shrimp at Publix is also a nice option.
 Look for the Greenwise brand that is peeled and deveined.
+Fisherman’s Dock also offers a 10% military/Veteran discount.

 Ingredients